 Now many chain automotive centers have their own version of labor guides.
 Some of these cut the labor times in half compared to the guides mentioned above.
 Automotive dealers also have their own set of labor times for warranty repairs.
 These are also considerably less than the big 3 guides provide.
 As an example to replace an engine short block at a dealership can pay as little as eight hours.
 The actual repairs can take as long as three days depending on the situation.
 As the owner of this vehicle how would you feel about the mechanic’s attitude as he entered Day three and his second day of working for free on your automobile.

 When I went online and typed the name of the repair shop into the search engine I found some interesting results.
 A few mechanics that use to work there posted about their experience at this tire and auto center.
-I don’t need to include the details here but let’s just say mechanics are not working at this place because there is no money to be made.
-It’s not because of lack of business as the parking lot is exploding with vehicles sitting waiting to be worked on.
-There is a 10 day backlog of appointments at the service center.
+I don’t need to include the details here, but let’s just say mechanics are not working at this place, because there is no money to be made.
+It’s not a lack of business as the parking lot is exploding with vehicles, sitting, waiting to be worked on.
+There’s also a 10 day backlog of appointments at the service center.

-I heard there is a shortage of automotive mechanics in the United States.
+I heard there’s a shortage of automotive mechanics in the United States.
 Training automotive technicians has become a big business.
 Many schools exist to provide this profitable service of training people to turn a wrench.
 Upon graduation these students realize they have just entered a dangerous game that could shave quality years off their life, coupled with a compensation game that is hard to win.
-Harder at the beginning because of lack of tools, money to buy them and experience to fall back on.
+Harder at the beginning due to lack of tools, money to buy them and experience to fall back on.